textbrowser/biblioteq/Libraries.win32/miscellaneous/README.md

 # Background

-Microsoft Windows based programs often use shared libraries (called dynamic link libraries or DLL files) as part of a runtime environment.
+Microsoft Windows-based programs often use shared libraries (called dynamic link libraries or DLL files) as part of a runtime environment.
 There are many versions of these runtimes.
 Sometimes a program can't find the version it needs.
 Windows will give an error about a "procedure entry point" that "could not be located in the dynamic link library".

 # Dependencies